drocheam/optrace/docs/source/details/color.rst

    even if the simulated wavelength range is extended beyond these default boundaries.

-In a subsequent step, the spectral distributions of the color channel primaries are treated as probability density functions (pdfs).
-A key property of a pdf is that its integral over the entire domain (the area under the curve) must be normalized to unity, representing a total probability of 1.
+In a subsequent step, the spectral distributions of the color channel primaries are treated as probability density functions (PDFs).
+A key property of a PDF is that its integral over the entire domain (the area under the curve) must be normalized to unity, representing a total probability of 1.
 This normalization process effectively cancels any multiplicative factors in the channel curves, as well as the relative scaling between the channels.